holderbaum-io/think-about-website/pages/blog/log-inspection.md

 On a side note: If you go with such a statistical approach combined with IP masking, you don't even need to display a consent button.
-Because you just really don't track your users at all.
+Because you just really don't track your users at all, not even by storing IP addresses.

 ## The Technical Explanation